 iBehavior provides a database designed around capturing SKU-level transaction data to provide useful insights to their clients.

 PipeCandy Product Trends for Retailers collects web data, including consignment and social data to identify upcoming product fads or longer trends.
-The trends and fads can even be tracked by region.
+PipeCandy also allows you to filter these trends and fads by region.